Some new perspectives on d-orthogonal polynomials: Some properties of zeros

 \subsection{Examples}

 Let us look at zeros of some $d$-OPS families.
-First off, in \cite{HyperBessel} the authors tell us that zeros of d-Laguerre polynomials are positive and simple, whereas the recurrence coefficients are not all positive (see \cite[p.597]{CheikhDouakII} for d=2).
+Firstly, in \cite{HyperBessel} the authors tell us that zeros of $d$-Laguerre polynomials are positive and simple.
+Whereas the recurrence coefficients are not all positive (see \cite[p.597]{CheikhDouakII} for $d$=2).
 Accordingly, in account of this result, the strict positivity of the recurrence coefficients is sufficient but not necessary.

-For q-Appell OPS (d=1), Al-Salam \cite{Al-Salamq-Appell} gives explicitly the recurrence coefficients.
+For $q$-Appell OPS ($d$=1), Al-Salam \cite{Al-Salamq-Appell} gives explicitly the recurrence coefficients.
 We can mimic him to get the recurrence coefficients for $d>2$ as follows

-Then, zero's interlacing as well as simplicity are guaranteed for d-analogue of q-Appell whenever $\beta_0$ and $\gamma_1^i$ are strict positive.
-When $q\rightarrow 1$ we find d-analogue of Appell (d-Hermite) studied by Douak \cite{DouakAppell} with the same conclusion. d-Charlier polynomials \cite{CheikhZag1} are also of Appell type (known as $\Delta_w$-Appell or discrete Appell), defined by their recurrence coefficients $\beta_n=wn-\beta_0$ and $\gamma_{n+1}^i=-\beta_i(n+1)_{d-1}$ for $n\geq 0$.
+Then, zero's interlacing as well as simplicity are guaranteed for $d$-analogue of $q$-Appell whenever $\beta_0$ and $\gamma_1^i$ are strict positive.
+When $q\rightarrow 1$ we find $d$-analogue of Appell ($d$-Hermite) studied by Douak \cite{DouakAppell} with the same conclusion. $d$-Charlier polynomials \cite{CheikhZag1} are also of Appell type (known as $\Delta_w$-Appell or discrete Appell), defined by their recurrence coefficients $\beta_n=wn-\beta_0$ and $\gamma_{n+1}^i=-\beta_i(n+1)_{d-1}$ for $n\geq 0$.
 Accordingly, by $\beta_i<0$ for $0\leq i\leq d-1$, the interlacing property is satisfied.
-The same conclusion for Dunkl-Appell d-OPS studied in \cite{CheikhGeid1} where the recurrence relation is
+The same conclusion for Dunkl-Appell $d$-OPS studied in \cite{CheikhGeid1} where the recurrence relation is

 Hence, a sufficient condition for simplicity of zeros is $\beta_k<0$, $k\geq 0$.

 Humbert polynomials defined by the following generating function given in terms of hypergeometric function